Skip to main content

 4. Bench Time

 Techs on the payroll with no jobs dispatched.
 This is the most visible utilization killer, but it's often seasonal (slow months) rather than structural.
+It's also compounded by 73% annual turnover — every replacement tech spends weeks ramping before they're fully billable, dragging your fleet-wide utilization down.
 The real problem is when you have bench time during peak season — that means your sales pipeline or dispatch isn't keeping up.

 5. Time Entry Gaps